-Woman dead, 2 others injured after off-duty cop crashes into Gresham restaurant
+Cop charged with DUI after woman killed, 1 other injured after car crashes into Gresham restaurant

-CHICAGO — A 34-year-old woman was killed and two others were injured after a car plowed into a restaurant in the Gresham neighborhood early Sunday morning.
+CHICAGO — A Chicago police officer was charged with driving under the influence after a 34-year-old woman was killed and another was injured after a car plowed into a restaurant in the Gresham neighborhood early Sunday morning.

+The 24-year-old officer, whose name has not been released, was charged with DUI.
+His blood alcohol content was .083, just over the legal limit.
+He was with the department for three years.

-A black Toyota Corolla, that was driven by a 24-year-old off-duty Chicago police officer, crashed into Tony’s Philly Steak on the 1700 block of West 87th Street around 2:25 a.m.
+A black Toyota Corolla, that was driven by that officer, crashed into Tony’s Philly Steak on the 1700 block of West 87th Street around 2:25 a.m.
 Sunday.

 Police said the officer was driving east on 87th Street when another car going in the opposite direction turned in front of him, cutting him off.
-That officer made a sharp left turn to avoid the car, and ended-up jumping the curb and plowing into the restaurant, which was still open at the time.
+Police said both cars were trying to turn to go south on Wood Street, but in an effort to avoid the car, the officer ended up jumping the curb and plowing into the restaurant, which was still open at the time.

 Emergency responders at the scene said that the officer told them he lost control of his vehicle.